essexgit/Password-Generator/README.md

 ## Installation

 This is a basic static front-end website deployment which can be deployed on any server or client with a browser.
-[The GIThub page deployment](https://essexgit.github.io/Console-Finances/)
+[The GIThub page deployment](https://essexgit.github.io/Password-Generator/)

 ## Credits

-The starting, non-functioning code and styled layout is provided by EdX
+The starting, non-functioning code and styled layout is provided by EdX Thanks to tutor Juan Delgado who helped me simplify, understand that 'return' is also 'go back' and that += incrementor appends to strings.

 ## Licence
 This work is published under the [MIT Licence](./LICENSE)